 After a lot of research, reading blogs, forums and contacting adventures we highlighted three main roads we wanted to tackle.

 These tracks and ‘roads’ will take us to Magadan.
-In terms on route planning thats as far as we’ve got, but we know the countries we’d like to go next including; Japan, South East Asia, Aus, NZ and then to the Americas.
-More on there route at RideUnlimited.
+In terms of route planning that’s as far as we’ve got.
+We know the countries we’d like to go next including; Japan, South East Asia, Aus, NZ and then to the Americas.
+More on their route at RideUnlimited.

-✓ We set about crafting a system of auxiliary aluminium fuel tanks for each bike increasing the the total fuel load to a whopping 27 litres each, compared to the stock capacity of 9.5 litre fuel tanks.
-This should be enough for 350-400 miles on road and 200-250 in the worst off road sections.
+✓ We set about crafting a system of auxiliary aluminium fuel tanks for each bike.
+Increasing the total fuel load to a whopping 27 litres each, compared to the stock capacity of 9.5-litre fuel tanks.
+This should be enough for 350-400 miles on road and 200-250 in the worst off-road sections.

-✓ The bike have had extensive front end upgrades with proper MX forks and we rebuilt the front XCountry wheel with an excel 21″ rim, which then meant the need for a tall f800gs front mudguard.
+✓ The bike has had extensive front-end upgrades with proper MX forks.
+We rebuilt the front XCountry wheel with an excel 21″ rim.
+Which then meant the need for a tall f800gs front mudguard.
 XChallange has a full KTM WP 48mm front end that just uses a KTM front wheel.

-✓ With the trip taking up to two years we would require a fair amount of luggage to be carried at all times and due to the enduro nature of the single cylinder bikes the rear subframes had to be significantly reinforced as well as building custom tubular steel luggage racks to carry our soft pannier bags.
+✓ With the trip taking up to two years, we would require a fair amount of luggage to be carried at all times.
+Due to the enduro nature of the single cylinder bikes.
+The rear subframes had to be significantly reinforced.
+As well as building custom tubular steel luggage racks to carry our soft pannier bags.
 Full breakdown: Ride Unlimited Motorcycles

 “Fill your life with adventures, not things.
 Have stories to tell, not stuff to show.”